brotherhoodMonk/gyan/rct.md

 ===
 react hooks

+we can use state in the functional componentv without writing class component hooks allows us to use statefull logics without changing the component hierarchy. allows to add additional feature in the functional component withput changing to class compoent useState hooks

+ import {useState} from 'react';

+ const [count , setState] = useState(0);

+ <div onClick="{c1  => setCount(count + 1)}"><div>

+Hooks are a new addition in React 16.8.
+They let you use state and other React features without writing a class.

 16.7 support
 useState gives to attributes 1. value 2. function to update the state. we can have state in functional comp. using hooks.

 It’s hard to reuse stateful logic between components

 With Hooks, you can extract stateful logic from a component it can be tested independently and reused.
  Hooks allow you to reuse stateful logic without changing your component hierarchy.
 This makes it easy to share Hooks among many components or with the community.

 Hooks let you split one component into smaller functions based on what pieces are related (such as setting up a subscription or fetching data), rather than forcing a split based on lifecycle methods.
 You may also opt into managing the component’s local state with a reducer to make it more predictable.